slamice/wri/hipsters/chapter01.md

 Something in the air was broken.
 It felt banal and burnt to an odorless cinder.
-I felt it and watch it with my eyes, deadpan.
+I smelt it, felt it and watched it with my eyes, deadpan.
+I looked out across the dead street, I thought I saw something move.

 Cars swept by snarling cats.
 The area was thick with unrestricted access.
 The venue itself was tucked above two garages.
-The owners soldered on a roof with a roof, threw old wood in they were too lazy to dump and charged triple the apartment's worth.
-The door stuck often but there was a skylight so you knew you could always leave.
+The owners soldered on a roof with a roof, threw old wood in they were too lazy to dump and charged triple the apartment's worth a month.
+The door got stuck often but there was a skylight so you knew you could always leave.
 The space itself was huge, boxed and sanded down with sooted corners.
 The renters hung a sign outside:

 "Guitar lessons?
 Dance space rental?
 Warm bodies?
 Call us."

 It was pretty obvious 'The Woods' wasn't going to last much longer than eight or so months.
 Three thousands of dollars of rent every 30 days was high budgeted even for the 6 renters, especially when the only real job any of them held was barely.
 At the end of each month they worried, sweatily fumbling.
 Keeping themselves in check and sober was key, but no amount of coffee or cigarettes could hold back the day the rent was due.

 So then there were parties.
 And then there was us.
 Shoved up against the outside brick wall as if hung on it, the three of us watched couples and triples go inside.
 We were determined to be a desperate plea for attention and as nonchalant about it as possible.
 It was 10 o'clock, waiting for the show to start, probably soon.
+I tried to keep eye contact with every person who walked in, until they noticed me and I looked away.

 "You think Matt'll come?"
 Jack asked.